Southpaw (film): Plot

-Billy "The Great" Hope (Jake Gyllenhaal) is a professional boxer, and the reigning champion in the Light Heavyweight division with an Orthodox stance and a won-loss record of 42-0, living in New York City with his wife Maureen (Rachel McAdams) and their only daughter Leila (Oona Laurence).
-During his match against Darius Jones (Cedric D. Jones) at Madison Square Garden, Maureen is scared as Billy takes several horrific hits to the face, resulting in profuse bleeding out of his eye.
+Billy "the Great" Hope is a professional boxer, and the reigning champion in the Light Heavyweight division with an Orthodox stance and a win-loss record of 42-0, living in New York City with his wife, Maureen, and their only daughter, Leila.
+During his match against Darius Jones at Madison Square Garden, Maureen is scared as Billy takes several horrific hits to the face, resulting in profuse bleeding out of his eye.
 Billy wins the match by knockout and retains the light heavyweight title, despite nasty injuries.

-As the press surrounds Billy, a younger upstart boxer, Miguel "Magic" Escobar (Miguel Gomez), taunts Billy to fight him.
+As the press surrounds Billy, a younger upstart boxer, Miguel "Magic" Escobar, taunts Billy to fight him.
 Upon returning home, Maureen fears for Billy's safety and urges him to quit.
-Later at the Hope house, Maureen talks to Billy's manager Jordan Mains (50 Cent), and disagrees with his plan to get Billy to sign a two-year deal for three more fights.
+Later at the Hope house, Maureen talks to Billy's manager, Jordan Mains, and disagrees with his plan to get Billy to sign a two-year deal for three more fights.

-Billy and Maureen go to a fundraiser ball where Billy gives a speech, acknowledging Maureen, Leila, Jordan and his friends.
+Billy and Maureen go to a fundraiser ball where Billy gives a speech, acknowledging Maureen, Leila, Jordan, and his friends.
 Miguel is in attendance as well, and as Billy is leaving, Miguel goads him by insulting Maureen and saying he will take his titles away from him, leading to a brawl.
 A gunshot (from Miguel's brother Hector) rings out and Billy sees that Maureen has been shot.
 Hector flees while Maureen dies in Billy's arms.

 Shortly thereafter, Billy begins abusing alcohol and drugs.
 Billy meets with Jordan, who suggests selling the house to solve his financial problems.
 Jordan then books Billy a fight against Kalil Turay, in which Billy gets beaten up so badly that his corner throws in the towel.
 Blinded by damage due to headshots, Billy accidentally headbutts the referee in the face.
-Billy is suspended for a year and has no income, while he owes the ref and the networks damages.
+Billy is suspended for a year, has no income, and owes the ref and the network damages.
 His house and belongings are repossessed.
-Both Jordan and longtime trainer Eli Frost abandon him to work with Miguel.
+Both Jordan and longtime trainer Eli Frost abandoned him to work with Miguel.
+Only Jon Jon is there for him and supports him.

 Billy runs his car into the tree outside his home one night.
 Leila finds Billy bleeding on the floor and calls 911.
-Billy wakes up in the hospital to learn that Leila is being put in the care of Child Protective Services officer Angela Rivera (Naomie Harris).
-With nowhere left to go, Billy visits the Wills Gym where he meets former boxer Tick Wills (Forest Whitaker), who is blind in one eye after his last fight left him injured.
+Billy wakes up in the hospital to learn that Leila is being put in the care of Child Protective Services officer Angela Rivera.
+With nowhere left to go, Billy visits the Wills Gym, where he meets former boxer Tick Wills, who is blind in one eye after his last fight left him injured.
 Billy wants Tick to get him back on his feet, but Tick knows about his drug problems and declines to train him.
 He offers Billy a janitorial job.